Chaguanas: Demographics

-Chaguanas has grown rapidly from a small village to the largest city in Trinidad and Tobago.
+Chaguanas has grown rapidly from a small village to the largest borough in Trinidad and Tobago.
 Chaguanas has historically been considered an Indo-Trinidadian city through its original villages (such as Edinburgh village, Felicity, Charlieville, Chandernagore, Chase Village, St. Thomas, Montrose, and Endeavour), but as it has grown it has become more multi-racial.
 Enterprise is a historically Afro-Trinidadian village that has been absorbed into the growing city of Chaguanas.
 Also, Edinburgh 500 and other associated governmental housing developments are also largely Afro-Trinidadian.